Ayanda Denge: Personal life

 Denge lived in Cape Town, South Africa.
 She lived on the street for a period before moving into the Helen Bowden Nurses' Home in Green Point.
 The former nurses' home is owned by the provincial government, but had been unlawfully occupied by tenants' group Reclaim the City, which campaigns for affordable housing, and renamed the Ahmed Kathrada House.
 In February 2019, she had been elected a house leader.

 Death

-Denge was murdered in her own room on the 24th of March 2019.
-She was stabbed and left laying on her floor.
-It was reported that Denge’s room was locked with a padlock from the outside and it was only when a leader at the residence peeped through the window out of concern for her well-being that anyone noticed her body on the floor.
+Denge was murdered in her room on 24 March 2019 at the age of 37years Old.
+She was stabbed and left lying on her floor.
+It was reported that Denge's room was locked with a padlock from the outside and it was only when a leader at the residence peeped through the window out of concern for her well-being that anyone noticed her body on the floor.
 The electricity had been cut, causing the building to be completely dark at night.
 She had been living with someone, who disappeared after the killing.